jackolantern11/weather_api/Readme.md

 ## Weather Notifications

-A basic python module and script for pulling nightly temperatures for a specific lat/long location to determine if facuets should be left open over night for freezing temperatures.
+A basic python module and script for pulling data from NOAA

 ## Data Source